 And this video by Concept Creator shows the Galaxy S10 with a series of next-generation hardware and features, including a 2K SuperAMOLED screen, DeX 3.0 wireless sharing and a frosted glass casing.
 Check it out below.

 We'll bring you more S10 leaks and rumours as we get them.
-Until then, why not see how the S9 compares to the S8?
+Until then, why not check out our rundown of the best 5G phones to expect next year?